yiyins2/CS320-FA23/labs/files-zip/README.md

 As you deal with bigger datasets, those datasets will often be compressed.
-Compressed means that the format takes advantage of patterns and redundancy in data to same a bigger file in less space.
+Compressed means that the format takes advantage of patterns and redundancy in data to store a bigger file in less space.

 For example, say you have a string like this: "HAHAHAHAHAHAHAHAHAHA".
 You should imagine inventing a notation for representing that string